Terms and Conditions

 6.6 No VAT is payable, under current legislation, for the provision of care under the Agreement.
 However, if VAT legislation changes, we reserve the right to apply VAT to the rates shown in our rate card, with effect from the date on which VAT applies.

 6.7 We cannot give you advice on personal finances.
-Information on assistance with paying for the Services is available from your Local Authority, your local Citizens Advice Bureau or the Money Advice Service.
+Information on assistance with paying for the Services is available from your Local Authority, your local Citizens Advice Bureau, or the Money Advice Service.

 7 Invoices and Payment

 7.1 Except as set out in clause 7.2, we will invoice you for the care and support Services weekly in arrears for any services provided within your Agreement.
 You must pay each invoice, in cleared monies, within 7 calendar days of the date of the invoice.
-If you do not pay any invoice by Direct Debit, then we will apply a charge of £3 per invoice to cover the additional costs of processing payments by other methods.
+If you do not pay any invoice by Standing Order, then we will apply a charge of £3 per invoice to cover the additional costs of processing payments by other methods.